segetes/segetes_data/lemon/README.md

-This is lemon model data on Vergil from segetes.
+This is lemon-model data from the segetes database of Vergil's works.